Freak*on*ica: Production

 Girls Against Boys' previous album, House of GVSB (1996), exemplified the group's famous post-punk sound but also featured some songs that reflected their emergent interests in trip hop, hip hop and dance music, including "Vera Cruz", "Life in Pink" and "Zodiac Love Team", foreshadowing their primary direction on Freak*on*ica.
 The group's frontman and guitarist, Scott McCloud, commented on Freak*on*ica: "Our music always had a groove.
 We decided we wanted to make an electronic-based rock record.
 In the mid-'90s, that music was exciting.
 Lots of bands were dabbling in it.
 We decided to see how we could implement some of those sounds into our next record.
 We thought, 'We have always loved bands like Depeche Mode, so let's experiment."

-As McCloud explained, the group felt the freedom to experiment as the record was their first in their three-album deal with DGC, who left the group alone to make the recording they wanted, although it would ultimately be their only record for the label.
+McCloud has stated that the album was recorded over the course of two months, whereas their previous records had never taken longer than two weeks.
+He has also stated that DGC gave the band complete creative freedom, and the group opted to experiment in the studio and diverge from their original sound.
+According to McCloud, the band felt that, since they were signed to a three-album deal, they "could always follow up Freak*on*Ica with something that sounds more like House of GVSB if this didn’t work."

 Critic Ned Raggett compared its crisp and clean "techno-metal" sound to Garbage and noted the use of "weird" blasts of guitar and looped samples of noise.
 Matt Diehl noted the "post-punk guitars and industrial-strength electronica rhythms" and called it "sci-fi deca-dance" John Mulvey noted that the group's formula still prioritised guitar riffs over songs, dual bass guitars and "muffled samples", but noted the addition of "a pricey industrial-style production in what one suspects is a vain attempt to draw in the Marilyn Manson massive."